 Is a Root Canal Painful?

 Most people experience little to no discomfort with root canal surgery.
-However, you may have some discomfort for a few days afterward that should be manageable with over-the-counter pain relievers.
+However, you may have some discomfort for a few days afterward.
+It should be manageable with over-the-counter pain relievers.

 How Long Does a Root Canal Take?